-Miriam Batten-Luke has set many firsts in rowing.
-A silver medal in the Quad Sculls in the 2000 Sydney Olympics was the first time a British women’s crew medalled at the Games.
+Miriam set many firsts in rowing – a silver medal in the Quad Sculls in the 2000 Sydney Olympics was the first time a British women’s crew medalled at the Games.

 She also ran a performance focused ‘Team GB Athletes Lodge’ at the Athens Games in 2004.

 As Athlete Services Manager for the British Olympic Association she helped to prepare athletes for the unique challenges of the Olympic Games.

 She now works as a consultant in the high performance environment of sport and business.

 “Winning an Olympic medal has taken me years of perseverance.
 No successful athlete has an easy ride.
 There are many obstacles and set backs that have to be overcome.
 The year prior to Sydney was the hardest of my life physically, mentally and emotionally.
 As a group of individuals, who had competed against each other for months to gain selection for the boat, we had to overcome our differences to focus on one goal, winning British Women’s first Olympic Rowing Medal.”